|Services||Website Builder & eCommerce Platform|

 Their Build It Beautiful tagline extends beyond their design templates to the backend experience for their customers.

-They build the beautiful brand in their ads and extend it to the user experience.
+They build a beautiful brand in their ads and extend it to the user experience.
 Simply clicking around the admin section makes you think that Squarespace is really cool software.

 If you’ve ever used purely functional but ugly software, it’s a breath of fresh air.
 It makes building the website interesting.